endernewton/tf-faster-rcnn/README.md

   make
   ```

-4. Download pre-trained models and weights
+4. Download pre-trained models and weights. **Note**: if you cannot download the models through the link.
+You can check out the following solutions:
+  - Another server from our group.
+Link [here](http://ladoga.graphics.cs.cmu.edu/xinleic/tf-faster-rcnn/).
   ```Shell
   # return to the repository root
   cd ..